-I am a Research Senior Instructor in the University of Colorado School of Public Health and a Clinical Program Associate in the Behavioral Health and Wellness Program.
-I am a Certified Tobacco Treatment Specialist and have been a member of the international Motivational Interviewing Network of Trainers (MINT) since 2004.
-Over the past 10 years, I have conducted numerous community and clinical based MI workshops and training programs for physicians, patient navigators, peer counselors, professional counselors, and health educators in the Denver metro area and nationally.
-For three years, I helped to design and implement an in-patient tobacco treatment service at the University of Colorado Hospital where I also provided bedside smoking cessation services to patients.
-Additionally, since 1995, I have served as a collaborating investigator on eight NIH- and foundation-funded research projects that evaluated the feasibility and/or efficacy of psychosocial and behavioral interventions in cancer prevention, cancer survivorship, and public health.
-In each study, I provided leadership in intervention design, implementation, staff coaching, and quality assurance.
+Kathleen Garrett is a Research Senior Instructor in Colorado School of Public Health and a Clinical Program Associate in the Behavioral Health and Wellness Program in the CU School of Medicine.
+She is a Certified Tobacco Treatment Specialist and has been a member of the international Motivational Interviewing Network of Trainers (MINT) since 2004.
+Over the past 10 years, Kathleen has conducted numerous community and clinical-based MI workshops and training programs for physicians, patient navigators, peer counselors, professional counselors, and health educators in the Denver metro area and nationally.
+For three years, she helped to design and implement an in-patient tobacco treatment service at the UC Health University of Colorado Hospital where she also provided bedside smoking cessation services to patients.
+Additionally, since 1995, Kathleen has served as a collaborating investigator on eight NIH- and foundation-funded research projects that evaluated the feasibility and/or efficacy of psychosocial and behavioral interventions in cancer prevention, cancer survivorship, and public health.
+In each study, she provided leadership in intervention design, implementation, staff coaching, and quality assurance.

-I joined the BHWP team in January of 2015.
-As a Clinical Program Associate I collaborate on the development of a wide variety of training materials and curriculum.
-Teaching others about Motivational Interviewing is a passion for me and working with like- minded professionals in the BHWP has been an absolute joy!
-My research interests include the study of community interventions to improve the health of people living in poverty; motivational interventions in chronic illness management, cancer survivorship, trauma and post-traumatic growth.
-My favorite way to balance and stay healthy is to spend time in nature.
-Whether it is making time for quiet reflection or actively engaging in vigorous activity, I prefer to be outside.
-I also enjoy getting lost (and found) in stimulating conversation, reading and writing poetry.
+Kathleen joined the BHWP team at CU Anschutz in January of 2015.
+As a Clinical Program Associate, she collaborates on the development of a wide variety of training materials and curriculum.
+Her favorite way to balance and stay healthy is to spend time in nature.
+Whether it is making time for quiet reflection or actively engaging in vigorous activity, Kathleen prefers to be outside.
+She also enjoys getting lost (and found) in stimulating conversation, reading and writing poetry.